Richie Baker (English footballer)

-Richard Peter Baker (born 29 December 1987) is an English footballer who plays for Northern Premier League Division One West side Ramsbottom, where he plays as a midfielder.
+Richard Peter Baker (born 29 December 1987) is an English footballer who plays for North West Counties Football League Premier side Nelson, where he plays as a midfielder.

-Early career
+Youth career

-Manchester United

 Richie began his career in the highly successful Manchester United Academy, where he played as a right-back, and was understudy to Danny Simpson, which somewhat restricted Baker to much playing time, he also played alongside the likes of Gerard Piqué, Fraizer Campbell and Giuseppe Rossi, during his time at Old Trafford.

+Following the decision by Manchester United to release Baker, he joined Championship side Preston North End as a trainee, but failed to make a breakthrough into the first team and was released at the end of the 2005–06 season, due to the collapse of the reserve team.

 Playing career

-Preston North End

-Following the decision by Manchester United to release Baker, he joined EFL Championship side Preston North End as a trainee, but failed to make a breakthrough into the first team and was released at the end of the 2005–06 season.